KumarLabJax/JABS-postprocess/README.md

 Some example code for generating plots is located in [test_plot.py](test_plot.py).

 Additionally, there are a variety of helper functions located in [analysis_utils](analysis_utils/) for reading, manipulating, and generating plots of data using the data tables produced.

+# Dense Ground Truth Performance Scripts

+These scripts are still in the prototyping phase, but example methods of comparing predictions with a JABS annotated set of videos are available in [compare_gt.py](compare_gt.py)

+# Video Clip Extraction

+[create_video_snippets.py](create_video_snippets.py) will create video snippets based on a produced bout table file.

+This currently requires videos to all be in the same folder, not separated into different project folders.